coecms/dmpr/docs/design.rst

 dmp
 ^^^

-The `dmpr.dmp.DMP` class holds data management plan related metadata, read from the online database.
+The :class:`dmpr.dmp.DMP` class holds data management plan related metadata, read from the online database.
 It has an `addmeta()` function to add metadata it reads from the database to a file, which gets automatically called by the model's `post()` function.